bhollan/nicklasorte_tutorial/README.md

 # Nicklasorte Tutorial – Repository Overview

 This repository contains organized modules for simulation, geospatial analysis, census data processing, and scenario-specific "Bugsplat" workflows.
+It was _entirely_ (well, 'almost') built with an LLM, using this package from [The Pocket](https://github.com/The-Pocket) called [PocketFlow-Tutorial-Codebase-Knowledge](https://github.com/The-Pocket/PocketFlow-Tutorial-Codebase-Knowledge)
 Below is a high-level map of the repo with links to each module’s documentation.

 ---